STEMarts Labs

 Grant in 2023

-The Brookings Institution is a nonprofit public policy organization based in Washington, DC, founded in 1916.
-It was established as the first private organization focused on analyzing national public policy issues.
-The Institution conducts high-quality, independent research to provide innovative and practical recommendations aimed at advancing three primary goals: strengthening American democracy, fostering the economic and social welfare of all Americans, and promoting a more open, safe, prosperous, and cooperative international system.
-Recognized as one of the most influential and trusted think tanks, Brookings plays a vital role in shaping public discourse and informing policy decisions.
+The Brookings Institution is a nonprofit public policy organization located in Washington, DC, founded in 1916.
+It was initially established as the Institute for Government Research, making it the first private organization dedicated to analyzing public policy issues at the national level.
+The Institution conducts high-quality, independent research and develops innovative recommendations aimed at strengthening American democracy, promoting economic and social welfare, and fostering a more open, safe, prosperous, and cooperative international system.
+Renowned for its influence and credibility, Brookings is consistently recognized as a leading think tank in the United States.

 Black in AI enables to share and collaborate ideas in the field of AI by black people.